sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/prompt-tips/3000 - table-tips.md

 Notes
 ===
-For the full reference for this method in SenseML, see [NLP Table](doc:nlp-table).
+For the full reference for this method, see [NLP Table](doc:nlp-table).